 Figure 13.45 - Pick the Top of the Holes

 Figure 13.46 - Fillets on the Holes

-Select the Fillet tool on the Modify toolbar and select the top tessellation line on the edge of a hole.
+Select the Fillet tool on the Modify panel and select the top tessellation line on the edge of a hole.
 The fillet radius is still set at 2 so you will not need to change the radius.
 Select the top tessellation lines on all six holes as shown in Figure 13.45.
 Hit Enter and the curved radius will appear on the edge of the each hole as shown in Figure 13.33.

 Moving the Solid to the Origin Point

-To move revolving problem two to the drawing origin of 0,0,0 on the x, y and z-axis, select the SW Isometric viewpoint, and then pick the Move tool on the Modify toolbar, select the 3D solid, and hit Enter.
+To move revolving problem two to the drawing origin of 0,0,0 on the x, y and z-axis, select the SW Isometric viewpoint, and then pick the Move tool on the Modify panel, select the 3D solid, and hit Enter.

-At the prompt, "specify base point or displacement", select the endpoint shown in Figure 13.47 at the top center of the revolving problem two, which will become problem two's insertion point into an assembly "second point of drawing.
-At the displacement", type 0,0,0 and Enter.
+At the prompt, "specify base point or displacement", select the endpoint shown in Figure 13.47 at the top center of the revolving problem two, which will become problem two's insertion point into an assembly drawing.
+At the "second point of displacement", type 0,0,0 and Enter.
 Problem two will move to the new origin point.
 There is more than one way to do many actions in AutoCAD, but the result of having a part at the origin is important when you wish to insert the solid into an External Referenced Assembly drawing.

-Figure 13.47 - Moving to the Origin

-Adding the Other Side Using Mirror3D Command

-Select Modify on the Menu Bar, then 3D Operations and pick Mirror3D from the list of commands.
-At the command, "select objects", pick the solid on the graphical display as shown in Figure 13.48 and hit Enter to proceed to the second part of the function.
+Figure 13.47 - Moving to the Origin Adding the Other Side Using 3D Mirror Command Select the 3D Mirror command on the Modify panel.
+At the command, "select objects", pick the solid on the graphical display as shown in Figure 13.48 and push Enter to proceed to the second part of the function.

 Figure 13.48 - Select the Master Solid

 Figure 13.49 - Identify the Mirror Plane

 Type XY signifying you are going to mirror the solid part on the XY-plane.
 Pick the Quadrant point on the display as shown in Figure 13.49.
-Hit Enter once more to accept the default, not to delete the old side.
+Press Enter once more to accept the default, not to delete the old side.